include-dcc/include-shiny-template/README.md

 ## Using this template

-1. After copying this template, these are the files that must be updated with your repository name
+1. After copying this template, these are the files that must be updated with your repository name.

     -   README.Rmd
     -   docker-compose.yml